 In the remaining months of Carmen’s time in Canada she bonded more and more with Bonnie.
 She put her leash over her head, she made her heel – perhaps a little too harshly, she changed her water dish, religiously.
 When I was out of the house on business Carmen would wait in the upstairs front bedroom for my return, Bonnie sleeping nearby in the hall waiting too.
 When I returned Bonnie always knew it first and was downstairs at the door to greet me; Carmen would look out the window to see my car pull in the driveway.
 Bonnie came to be attached to Carmen, out of respect or fear I’m not quite sure, and Carmen became very fond of Bonnie.
 She even worked up the courage to have Bonnie take treats from her hand, but not quite.
 Carmen’s family were amazed when they heard about the poodles: ‘Mama, you don’t like dogs!’
 ‘Yes, but Tito likes dogs and now so do I.’ But that wasn’t the whole story, Carmen had come to love those poodles for their own sake.

 On October 23 we took Bonnie to stay with daughter Alison for five months while Carmen and I spent the winter in The Philippines.
 But I knew I would not be taking her back when I returned.
 She would be Alison’s dog by then and I couldn’t see upsetting her, and Alison’s little boys, nor Bonnie when we returned to Canada.
 It would be another loss.
 But it too was the right thing to do.

 Saying goodbye to Bonnie marked another major change in my life.
-When Marlene had died I had thought, when Halle was gone, I would get another poodle and train him as a therapy dog.
-But now I knew that, so long as I was exchanging domiciles with Carmen, 12,000 miles apart, there would be no more poodles in my life.
+When Marlene died I thought, when Halle was gone, I would get another poodle and train him as a therapy dog.
+But now I know that, so long as I was exchanging domiciles with Carmen, 12,000 miles apart, there would be no more poodles in my life.